 One needs only a smidgen of breastfeeding knowledge to know why this would not work.

 - The mother had to carry the scale with her wherever she went.

-- One can easily imagine that the mother would be anxious about the baby getting “too much breastmilk” and thus causing the baby to get too much phenylalanine and the baby getting less milk than he could have.
+- One can easily imagine that the mother would be anxious about the baby getting “too much breastmilk” and thus causing the baby to get too much phenylalanine resulting, likely, in the mother restricting the baby’s time on the breast.